Isothermal titration calorimetry: Instrumental measurements

 An isothermal titration calorimeter is composed of two identical cells made of a highly efficient thermally conducting and chemically inert material such as Hastelloy alloy or gold, surrounded by an adiabatic jacket.
+In this setup, one of the cells, the sample cell, holds the solution of one reactant, and the other cell, the reference cell, is filled with either a buffer or water.

-Sensitive thermopile/thermocouple circuits are used to detect temperature differences between the reference cell (filled with buffer or water) and the sample cell containing the macromolecule.
+The second reactant, which has a higher concentration than the first, is placed in a syringe and gradually injected into the sample cell in small aliquots throughout the titration process.
+This process is semi-automated and the sensitive thermopile/thermocouple circuits are used to detect temperature differences between the reference cell (filled with buffer or water) and the sample cell containing the macromolecule.
 Prior to addition of ligand, a constant power (<1 mW) is applied to the reference cell.
 This directs a feedback circuit, activating a heater located on the sample cell.
 During the experiment, ligand is titrated into the sample cell in precisely known aliquots, causing heat to be either taken up or evolved (depending on the nature of the reaction).
 Measurements consist of the time-dependent input of power required to maintain equal temperatures between the sample and reference cells.

 In an exothermic reaction, the temperature in the sample cell increases upon addition of ligand.
 This causes the feedback power to the sample cell to be decreased (remember: a reference power is applied to the reference cell) in order to maintain an equal temperature between the two cells.
 In an endothermic reaction, the opposite occurs; the feedback circuit increases the power in order to maintain a constant temperature (isothermal operation).

 Observations are plotted as the power needed to maintain the reference and the sample cell at an identical temperature against time.
 As a result, the experimental raw data consists of a series of spikes of heat flow (power), with every spike corresponding to one ligand injection.
 These heat flow spikes/pulses are integrated with respect to time, giving the total heat exchanged per injection.
+By integrating each peak from the baseline, the total heat associated with each injection is obtained, including both reaction-specific and non-reaction-related contributions.
 The pattern of these heat effects as a function of the molar ratio [ligand]/[macromolecule] can then be analyzed to give the thermodynamic parameters of the interaction under study.